-- Submission of their department's views, comments, and recommendations on changes or enhancements.
+- Submit their department's views, comments, and recommendations on changes or enhancements.

 - Serve as workgroup chairperson as elected.

 Meetings will be held on a quarterly basis every third Wednesday at 10:00 a.m.
-ET in the USDA Shared Service Office.
+ET via Zoom for Government.
 Special meetings may be called as needed.